 For example, articles should have a catchy headline and subheadings and speeches often include direct address, such as "Ladies and gentlemen."

-Before the exam, you could practise your exam techniques by answering questions from past papers in exam conditions.
+Before the exam, you could practise your exam technique by answering questions from past papers in exam conditions.
 Set a timer for 45 minutes and see what you can do!

 In the exam, read the question carefully, identify the TAP, highlight or underline key words and spend 5-10 minutes planning before you write.